sireesha-chaduvula/My-Portfolio/README.md

 # sireesha chaduvula - Data Analyst Portfolio
 ## About
-Hi, I'm Tianna!
-I have an analytical background in Biochemistry and currently, I am on track to completing my degree in Data Science (MS. Data Science).
-I have developed a strong foundation in the life sciences and a passion for using data to uncover meaningful insights.
-I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.
+ Hi, I'm sireesha — Data Analyst | Storyteller with Data

-During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.
+I'm a data analyst passionate about transforming raw data into actionable insights.
+With a strong foundation in statistics, SQL, Python, and data visualization tools like Tableau and Power BI, I enjoy exploring data, uncovering trends, and solving real-world problems through analytical thinking.

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.
+This portfolio showcases projects where I’ve applied data wrangling, exploratory analysis,SQL Queries and visualization to deliver meaningful outcomes.
+Whether it's business analytics, customer segmentation, or predictive modeling — I'm driven by curiosity and a desire to make data-driven decisions accessible and impactful.
 My CV in [pdf](https://github.com/tiannaparris/Data-Analysis-Portfolio/blob/main/Tianna%20Parris%20CV.pdf).

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.